You Belong in Baroque

 - Focused mentorship and training opportunities with H+H musicians.

-- Additional opportunities for mentorship, career counseling, training, and performance through our partners at the New England Conservatory.
+- Career counseling with Mary Loiselle, and other additional opportunities for mentorship, career counseling, training, and performance through our partners at the New England Conservatory.

-H+H has also partnered with the New England Conservatory (NEC), the oldest independent music conservatory in the United States and among the most prestigious in the world.
-Our partners at NEC will support the artistic growth of the Fellows through additional performance, mentorship, and training opportunities.
+H+H has partnered in the development of the Stone Fellowship with the New England Conservatory (NEC), the oldest independent music conservatory in the United States and among the most prestigious in the world.
+Our partners at NEC support the artistic growth of the Fellows through additional performance, mentorship, and training opportunities.

 Requirements